ntrang086/detect_facial_keypoints/README.md

 ![Real-time Filtering][image3]

-The project is divided into four main parts in one Python notebook:

-__Part 1__: Investigating OpenCV, pre-processing (de-noising, blurring, edge detection, etc.), and face detection

-__Part 2__: Training a Convolutional Neural Network to detect facial keypoints

-__Part 3__: Putting parts 1 and 2 together to identify facial keypoints on any image or video

-__Part 4__: Adding a filter using facial keypoints to an image and a video

 ## Keras and PyTorch Implementation

 The project is implemented in both Keras and PyTorch.
 Detailed instructions (setup, data, etc.) and code for each framework are available in the [keras](https://github.com/ntrang086/detect_facial_keypoints/tree/master/keras) and [pytorch](https://github.com/ntrang086/detect_facial_keypoints/tree/master/pytorch) folders.